grosilho/SK-mROCK/README.md

 ## References
-For more details on the mathematical background and for numerical results produced with this code, see the following publications:
+For more details on the mathematical background and numerical results, see the following publications:
 >Abdulle, A., & Rosilho de Souza, G. (2022). _Explicit stabilized multirate method for stiff stochastic differential equations_.
 SIAM Journal on Scientific Computing, 44(4), A1859–A1883.
 [DOI:10.1137/21M1439018](https://doi.org/10.1137/21M1439018)
 >
 >Abdulle, A., Grote, M. J., & Rosilho de Souza, G. (2022). _Explicit stabilized multirate method for stiff differential equations_.
 Mathematics of Computation, 91(338), 2681–2714, [DOI:10.1090/mcom/3753](http://dx.doi.org/10.1090/mcom/3753).